Recommended Reading (and more)

 by Edmund Gurney

 Public domain text.
 Published in 1880, manuscript from the Cornell University Library.
-The language is archaic, the font is small and smudged at times.
-It's still great.
+The language is archaic, the font is small and blurry at times (depending on the edition).
+Still, it's great.
 A fascinating resource exploring ideas and theories of musical experience in the late 1800s.

 Songwriting / Creative Process-